-Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
-If another body provide services or activities on the school site, school should seek assurance that the provider's child protection policy and procedures are robust and sufficient.
-Good practice indicates schools should seek written copies of external providers child protection policies and procedures.
-In addition, ensuring there are appropriate arrangements in place to liaise should there be any child protection concerns raised.
+Where extended school activities are provided by and managed by the schools, the Schools' child protection policy and procedures apply.
+If another body provide services or activities on the school sites, the governing body and/or executive headteacher will seek written copies of external providers child protection policies and procedures and ensure that appropriate arrangements are in place to liaise should there be any child protection concerns raised.
+School staff receiving allegations relating to another body using the school site should follow school safeguarding policies and procedures.